Great Escapes (Part 3)

 Special Note: In this final part in our series on ‘great escapes' we go back to 1958.
-Charly Gaul 's Tour de France exploit that year is the most similar to that of Landis in 2006.
-By all reckoning Gaul was way out of GC contention with one final mountain stage to go.
+By all reckoning Charly Gaul was way out of GC contention with one final mountain stage to go.
 Throwing all caution to the wind he rode away from the field, got within striking distance of GC and then, as Landis did this year, secured overall victory in the final TT.

 The Angel of the Mountains

 By 1958 Charly Gaul had already established himself as one of the leading riders of his era.
 He won the Giro in 1956 with a legendary ‘ great escape ' during a snow storm.
 Before that icy ride he was 16 minutes back on GC.
 At the end of the day he not only secured his Giro win but also added another chapter to the stories of his legendary climbing abilities.
 Although a highly accomplished time trailer, Gaul earned his nickname ‘ The Angel of the Mountains' for his astonishing ability to ride up the great mountains of Europe .

 Gaul 's career ran parallel to that of Federico Bahamontes, The Eagle of Toledo, who is generally considered to be the greatest climber of all time.
 As a result the somewhat eccentric and introverted Gaul was often required to expose his incredible climbing talents in order to overcome Bahamontes.